 Is a Christian denied a pleasurable life?
 Are we relegated to lives of drab monotony and duty?
-David Maas ponders these questions from the standpoint of the drives God created in humankind, concluding that there is a godly way to fulfill our desires for pleasure.
+David Maas ponders these questions from the standpoint of the drives God created in humankind, concluding that there is a godly way to fulfill our desires for pl. . .

-Joy, the second fruit of the Spirit listed in Galatians 5:22, is more than just happiness.
-There is a joy that God gives that far exceeds mere human cheerfulness.
-John Ritenbaugh shows how the Holy Spirit produces it in us.
+Joy is more than just happiness.
+There is a joy that God gives, through the action of His Spirit in us, that far exceeds mere human cheerfulness.

 John Ritenbaugh emphasizes that the ordinary cares of life- making a living and being concerned with our security- have the tendency to deflect us from our real purpose- seeking God's Kingdom (Matthew 6:33) Becoming overburdened with devotion to wealth or . . .

 Why does God want us to keep the Feast of Tabernacles?
 John Ritenbaugh shows that the Feast is far more than a yearly vacation!

 John Ritenbaugh focuses on the consequences of the reorientation of culture from family or group concerns to individual rights, pleasure seeking, or the elusive drive toward equality.
 If everyone seeks his own gratification at the expense of the general we. . .

 Despite having served mankind well for millennia, marriage is crumbling under a three-pronged attack.
 Marriage is vital to understanding God's purpose.